trevorflahardy/Slice-Guard/README.md

 When a user registers they receive a unique key which must be sent in the `Authorization` header as `ApiKey <key>` for all subsequent requests.
 Authentication and lab management endpoints formerly available over WebSockets are now exposed via HTTP routes.
+Request creation and tagging have moved to REST as well.
+Example endpoints:

+- `POST /api/login` – exchange credentials for an API key
+- `POST /api/register` – create a new user and receive an API key
+- `GET /api/labs` – list labs for the authenticated user
+- `POST /api/labs/:labId/requests` – submit a print request (base64 file upload)
+- `GET /api/labs/:labId/requests` – list your requests for a lab

 ## File Storage